geoffrey-diederichs/CTF_SSI_2024/02_Call_me_baby/README.md

 ## Static analysis

-Using Ghidra, we find those functions :
+Using Ghidra, we can find those functions :

 ```C
 undefined8 main(void)